 When you start your computer, you think you have a control, the mouse and keyboard will move and work as you wish them to.
 However, at the same time a lot of things are happening inside it and the Operating System (OS) is managing all those things.
-In this article, we will try to understand what a software must do to be called an Operating System, its functions, types and how OS in your computer works.
+This post will discuss about what is an Operating System (OS), how it manages Hardware Resources, its functions, types and how it works in your computer.

 The OS performs multiple functions and management.
 With some examples, we will understand how the it manages computer’s hardware resources by performing required services: